-I thought I'd show you photos of my aloe vera plants over the years, since we all like to see photos so we can judge for ourselves, how much this person cares for her plants.
+I thought I'd show you photos of my aloe vera plants over the years, since we all like to see photos so we can judge for ourselves, how much a person cares for her plants.
 So brace yourself, this page is FULL of photos of my aloe vera.

 I'm just sorry I can't quickly find one of the first one we got from my Gr'ma Kroeker.
 That was before the days of digital cameras, so I may have one somewhere in a box of prints.
 That would take us back to the 1980s when she moved in with us until there was an opening in the nursing home.

 First a few peeks into the Sunroom at my parents' home in Hague, where I first started multiplying Gr'ma Kroeker's aloe vera plant.

 This was the centerpiece of the room.
 A pail full of aloe vera plants that kept multiplying all by themselves.

 Yes, I often marvelled too, at how the plants seemed to thrive in this sunroom which was like a sauna in the summer and quite cool in winter.

 At one point I counted 76 pots, pails, yogurt tubs, etc., all full of aloe vera plants!

 This was the north side of the sunroom.
 Dad put up as many shelves for me as he could manage.

 This was the south side of the room.
 We got a shelf up above the chest deep freeze.